Church Photo Booth Guide

 - Develop a handout telling people where they can find their picture using that bitly link.

 - Create a way to collect contact info.
-You can use a sign up sheet.
+A Text In Church keyword is our favorite way to do this.
+You can use a signup sheet.
 A tablet works great.
 (Let them type their information in.)
 You can also perforate the handout to use it as a way to collect people’s contact information.
-This is great to do while people are waiting in line for their photo.
+This is great to do while people are waiting in line for their photos.
 Let people know you will email them their picture.

-- Take tons of pictures at event and give the handout to each family that attends.
-Ideally you have a church photographer with a professional camera and an additional volunteer that takes photos from the guests’ phone at the same time.
+- Take tons of pictures at the event and give the handout to each family that attends.
+Ideally, you have a church photographer with a professional camera and an additional volunteer that takes photos from the guests’ phone at the same time.

 - After the event is over touch up the photos or add your graphic or background to the photos if you are using a green screen.